 How do you cut a turkey breast in to cutlets?

 This sort of defeats the purpose of buying cutlets, but if you need to make your own you’ll have to buy a turkey breast first.
 Don’t buy a turkey breast roast.
 Roasts are smaller, sort of round and covered in a white mesh inside the wrapper–that’s not what you want.
 Look for just frozen turkey breast.
-They look like this (these pictures are from my salt and sage brined turkey breast recipe).

 You’ll need to cut the breast meat off from either side of the breast bone and then cut those horizontally through the thickest part to make thin (no thicker than an inch) flat pieces of turkey.
 You can watch this YouTube video to see it done in action.